minhd-vu/minhd-vu/keyboards/bdn9/README.md

 VOLUME_STEP := 5  ; Change this number (1-100)
 ```

-### Control Different Apps
+### Control Different Apps (Encoder 1 & 2)

-Edit these lines in the script:
+Edit these lines in the script to change which apps Encoder 1 and 2 control:

 ```ahk
 DISCORD_PROCESS := "Discord.exe"  ; Change to any app, e.g., "chrome.exe"